learn-co-curriculum/dsc-object-oriented-shopping-cart-lab/README.md

 ## Add Summary Methods `mean_item_price()` and `median_item_price()`

-Define two more instance methods: `mean_item_price()` and `median_item_price()`, which should return the average price per item and the median price of the items in your cart, respectively.
+Define two more instance methods: `.mean_item_price()` and `.median_item_price()`, which should return the average price per item and the median price of the items in your cart, respectively.

 > **Remember:** the mean is the average price per item and to find the median we must do three things:

 * First, put all numbers in our list in ascending order (smallest to greatest)
 * Then check to see if there is an odd number of elements in our list.
 If so, the middle number is the median
-* Finally, if there is an even number of elements in the list, the median will be the average or mean of the two center elements (e.g. given the list `[1,2,3,4]` the elements `2` and `3` are the two center elements and the median would be (2 + 3)/2 or `2.5`).
+* Finally, if there is an even number of elements in the list, the median will be the average or mean of the two center elements (e.g. given the list `[1, 2, 3, 4]` the elements 2 and 3 are the two center elements and the median would be (2 + 3)/2 or 2.5)

 ```python